yar3333/nanofl-site-content/docs/articles/combine_shapes_1/index.md

 <img src="6.png" align="right" width="350" /> Analytically calculate the point of intersection of two quadratic Bezier curves (there are up to 4 points) is not simple: the difficulty is so high that even the resentment comes MathCAD, giving out messages about too long formulas.
 Also, as far as I understand the situation, in this case, will have to work with complex numbers.
 Fortunately, there are numerical iterative methods for obtaining the points of intersection of arbitrary curves with a given accuracy.
 Everything is simple:

  1. If both current segments are smaller than the specified precision - approximate their by straight segments and calculate intersection point.
- 2. If at least one of the segments more precision - we beat it in two (more or less equal) parts and recursively apply the algorithm to the received segments.
+ 2. If at least one of the segments is longer than precision - we beat it in two (more or less equal) parts and recursively apply the algorithm to the received segments.

 Here you can do optimization: pre-check segments overlapping by bounding boxes and if no, then stop the current branch of recursion.